 Sergio Romo Contract Information:

-Signed a two-year, $9 million deal with the Giants in February 2013.
+Signed a one-year, $2.5 million contract with the Rays in February of 2018.

 To instantly reveal our fantasy analysis of every player – including Sergio Romo – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No Yes